zpainter/iassist/content/conferences/program-planning-manual.md

 - Collect electronic poster files (PDF preferred) after the conference to include in the conference archive.

+### Poster Session Coordinator Duties

+The Poster Session Coordinator has the following duties:

+- Work with LAC to figure out how many posters will fit in the space and what the set-up will be (poster boards, booths, etc.).
+The sooner you can figure out the maximum poster size, the better.

+- Some presenters will want to mail their posters ahead of time.
+Coordinate with LAC to figure out whether this is possible and how people should do it.

+- Be available before and during the poster session to help set up and troubleshoot any issues.

+- Disseminate information on how to include  electronic poster files (PDF preferred) in the conference archive.

 ### Workshop Coordinator Duties

 The Workshop Coordinator has the following duties:

-- Write a Call for Workshops.
-This will strongly echo the overall CFP, but needs to include more information about what we’re looking for in workshop submissions.

 - Work with PC co-chairs on the Workshops submission form.
-You can include the form with the larger submission form in OpenConf.
-Workshops proposals require several additional fields (learning objectives, prerequisites, workshop lengths, workshop setting, hardware/software requirements).
+Include the form with the larger submission form in OpenConf.

+- Workshops proposals require several additional fields (learning objectives, prerequisites, workshop lengths, workshop setting, hardware/software requirements).

-- Advertise the Call for Workshops.
+- Work with LAC on how many classrooms are available and space in each.
+This will be one factor in how many can be accommodated.

 - Decide which workshop proposals to accept and reject.
 Criteria used in the past: fit with conference theme, appropriateness for audience, mix of topics, availability of required software, etc.

-- Send out acceptances and rejections for Workshops.
+- Send out acceptances and rejections for Workshops via OpenConf.

 - Work with LAC on classroom and lab space and hardware/software provision.

 - Handle all communication with Workshop providers.

-- Create and disseminate a Workshop evaluation (Web-based preferred).
+- Create and disseminate a Workshop evaluation electronically.

 - Be available on the day of the Workshops to help troubleshoot any issues and remind providers to ask attendees to fill out the Workshop evaluation.

 ### Plenary Session Coordinator Duties